BDC Hamburger Icon

 Investors vs. bank loans for franchises

-What investors look for in startups
+What investors look for in new franchises

-What banks look for in small businesses
+What banks look for when lending to franchises

-Banks tend to look for proof of concept features like reliable cash flow, collateral and business experience:
+When evaluating lending to a franchise, banks tend to look for proof of concept features like reliable cash flow, collateral and business experience:

-Where to find investors
+Where to find investors for your franchise

 Did you find this content helpful?